OxenteWash/Assis-shelf/README.md

 ### Packaging as jar

-To build the final jar and optimize the washLibrary application for production, run:
+To build the final jar and optimize the wash_library application for production, run:

 ```
 ./gradlew -Pprod clean bootJar